Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Introduction

-To summarize, the main contributions of this paper are (\roman{mycounter}\stepcounter{mycounter}) conceptualizing the TT-VS-DCA problem in a fixed-line, dynamically capacitated, modularized bus network, (\roman{mycounter}\stepcounter{mycounter}) developing a stochastic MILP model, (\roman{mycounter}\stepcounter{mycounter}) designing effective solution frameworks, (\roman{mycounter}\stepcounter{mycounter}) illustrating that considerable savings in operational costs can be achieved by allowing flexible formations of MAVs and cross-line circulations of MAUs, and showing the benefits of the integrated optimization method alongside the value of accounting for demand uncertainty.
+To summarize, the main contributions of this paper are (\roman{mycounter}\stepcounter{mycounter}) conceptualizing the TT-VS-DCA problem within a dynamically capacitated and modularized bus network that enables in-vehicle passenger transfers and cross-line unit circulations, (\roman{mycounter}\stepcounter{mycounter}) developing a stochastic MILP model, (\roman{mycounter}\stepcounter{mycounter}) designing effective solution methods, (\roman{mycounter}\stepcounter{mycounter}) developing a learning-based real-time decision-making algorithm to fine-tune schedules in response to new demand realizations during practical operations, (\roman{mycounter}\stepcounter{mycounter}) illustrating that considerable savings in operational costs can be achieved by allowing flexible formations of MAVs and cross-line circulations of MAUs, and showing the benefits of our approaches.

 The remainder of this paper is structured as follows.
 In Section \ref{sec:Literature}, we summarize related literature.
 In Section \ref{sec:problemDescription}, we formalize the investigated problem.
 In Section \ref{sec:mathematicalFormulation}, we describe the mathematical formulation.
 In Section \ref{sec:properties}, we analyze the properties of the proposed model and present the tailored valid inequalities.
-In Section \ref{sec:algorithm}, we describe the integer L-shape algorithm, the rolling-horizon optimization framework and the integrated solution method.
-In Section \ref{sec:experiments}, we discuss the results of the conducted computational experiments.
-Finally, in Section \ref{sec:conclusion}, we conclude the study and describe future research directions.
+In Section \ref{sec:algorithm}, we describe the integer L-shape algorithm, the rolling-horizon optimization approach, the integrated solution method, and the learning-based real-time decision-making framework.
+In Section \ref{sec:experiments}, we discuss the results of the computational experiments.
+Finally, in Section \ref{sec:conclusion}, we summarize our findings.